nforrester/NexPlane/README.md

 ### Landmark alignment

-The usual way to align your telescope is with its built in alignment routines (SkyAlign, Auto Two-Star Align, etc.).
-These work fine in many conditions, but if none of the required celestial objects are visible, NexPlane presents you with another option.
+The usual way to align your telescope mount (if it's a Celestron) is with its built in alignment routines (SkyAlign, Auto Two-Star Align, etc.).
+These work fine in many conditions, but if none of the required celestial objects are visible, or if you're using a Sky-Watcher mount, NexPlane presents you with another option.

 If you can see a landmark on Earth with a known latitude, longitude, and altitude, add it to `config.yaml`, like so: